rapidsai/rapids.ai/blazingsql.md

 # Blazing fast SQL on Rapids
 {: .section-title-full}
 {% capture intro_content %}
 BlazingSQL is an incredibly fast distributed SQL engine on GPUs.
 BlazingSQL enables data scientists to easily connect large-scale data lakes to GPU-accelerated analytics.
-With a few lines of code, you can directly query raw file formats such as CSV and Apache Parquet inside Data Lakes like HDSF and AWS S3, and directly pipe the results into GPU memory.
+With a few lines of code, you can directly query raw file formats such as CSV and Apache Parquet inside Data Lakes like HDFS and AWS S3, and directly pipe the results into GPU memory.
 {: .subtitle .pading-top-0em .margin-top-0em}

 {% endcapture %}

 {% capture benefit_left %}
 ## <i class="fas fa-sort-amount-up-alt"></i> ETL at Scale
 Distributed architecture scales to thousands of GPUs.
-Relative performance improvements  of engine continue to increase with scale of cluster.
+Relative performance improvements of the engine continue to increase with scale of cluster.

 {% endcapture %}